Washington Supreme Court: History

 The early history of the Washington Supreme Court has been described as follows:

 The constitution fixed the terms of supreme court judges at six years, and provided that the first judges should determine by lot, two to serve for three years, two for five years, and one for seven years.
 This was to prevent a too sweeping change of the court at any one time.
 The judge with the shortest term to serve is elected by the court as chief justice, which allows most of the judges to enjoy that honor in turn.
 Judge Dunbar is the only one who has served continuously through the life of this court.

 There are a few irregularities in the length of the terms.
 Judge Gordon resigned in June, 1900.
 Governor Rogers appointed William H. White to take his place.
 In November of the same year Judge White was regularly elected, but the term ended the following January.
 The Legislature in 1901 provided for the appointment of two judges to serve only until October, 1902.
 Governor Rogers appointed to these positions William H. White and Hiram E. Hadley.
 In 1905, the Legislature permanently increased the court from five to seven.
 Governor Mead appointed Herman D. Crow and Milo A. Root.
 At the next election, in 1906, those two judges were regularly elected for the terms expiring in 1909.
 After his election in November, 1908, Judge Root resigned.

 Candidates for election were originally nominated at party conventions, but in 1907 it became a direct nonpartisan election.

 Carolyn R. Dimmick was the first woman to sit on the court, taking her seat in 1981.
 Barbara Durham was the first female chief justice, selected in 1995.
 Charles Z. Smith, appointed 1988, was the first African American to serve on the court.
 Mary Yu became the first LGBT, Asian American, and Latina member in 2014.
-A majority of justices has been female since 2013.
+A majority of justices have been female since 2013.
 After the appointment of Helen Whitener in 2020, the court was called "arguably the most diverse court, state or federal, in American history", with various incumbents reflecting the state's white, black, Hispanic, Asian American, Native American, LGBT, immigrant, Jewish, and disabled populations.